 Bollards Buyers Guide

-- Traffic Segregation (e.g. To separate traffic from pedestrian areas)
+- Traffic Segregation (separating traffic from pedestrian areas)

-- Traffic Calming (e.g. Road markings to control flow of traffic)
+- Traffic Calming (road markings to control flow of traffic)

-- Physical Security of a Premises (e.g. Outside of shop fronts to protect from vehicles)
+- Physical security of a premises (outside shop fronts, protecting from vehicles)

-- Aesthetics (e.g To promote a particular style or feel of your high street/premises)
+- Aesthetics (promoting a particular style or feel for your high street/premises)

-Barriers and Telescopic bollards provide a secure method of protecting premises and vehicles, whilst still allowing access when required.
-Telescopic bollards are raised vertically and easily locked into place to provide excellent security and should a vehicle need access, they can be lowered in no time at all.
-Telescopic bollards are available in Steel, Stainless Steel and Polyurethane (see below for material specifications).
+Telescopic Bollards provide a secure method of protecting premises and vehicles, whilst allowing access when required.
+Telescopic Bollards can be raised and easily locked into place, providing reliable security and, should a vehicle need access, they can be lowered with minimal effort.
+Our Telescopic Bollards are available in Steel, Stainless Steel and Polyurethane.